| Title: | Genetic Algorithm and Particle Swarm Optimization |

 a particular form of the function which

--th chromosome has the lowest fitness value then
+fittest one and k-th chromosome has the lowest fitness value, then

 The greater value of the greater portion of probability will